Sheryl Sandberg on International Women's Day: Women work more hours than men

 Wednesday marks a day for celebrating "extraordinary women around the world and for renewing our commitment to taking on the conditions that still hold far too many women back," Sandberg wrote in a Facebook (FB, Tech30) post.
 In particular, she detailed the plight of women worldwide who have no access to prenatal care or reliable contraception.
 Sandberg is "more committed than ever" to supporting women's reproductive rights and healthcare, she said.

-Sandberg also discussed the wage gap: "Even though women work more hours per day and more days per year than men, we earn only a small percentage of the world's income and own even less of the world's property,"
+Sandberg also discussed the wage gap: "Even though women work more hours per day and more days per year than men, we earn only a small percentage of the world's income and own even less of the world's property."

 Related: International Women's Day: Global rallies for equal rights